Schloss Gripsholm

-Schloss Gripsholm.
-Eine Sommergeschichte (Gripsholm palace: A summer story) is the title of a story (Erzählung) by Kurt Tucholsky, published in 1931.
+Schloss Gripsholm: Eine Sommergeschichte (Gripsholm palace: A summer story) is the title of a story (Erzählung) by Kurt Tucholsky, published in 1931.
 It is a love story with comic and melancholic elements, reminiscent of the author's first novel, Rheinsberg: Ein Bilderbuch für Verliebte.
+Chatto & Windus, London, published it in 1985 as Castle Gripsholm: A Summer Story, in a translation by Michael Hofmann.

 Plot

 The book begins with a fictional correspondence of an author and his publisher, Ernst Rowohlt. with Rowohlt encouraging Tucholsky to write another light and cheerful love story, and Tucholsky replying that he could offer a summer story.

 The following story covers a summer vacation of Kurt, called Peter and narrating in the first person, with his friend Lydia, called by him almost always "die Prinzessin" (the princess), in Sweden.
 After train and ferry rides, they arrive at Gripsholm palace where they spend around three weeks.
 They are visited there by Kurt's old friend Karlchen, and later Lydia's best friend Billie.
 The story in episodes includes an erotic scene of three, unusual at the end of Weimar Germany, but also the observation of a little girl suffering under a sadistic German woman running a children's home.
 They contact the child's mother who lives in Switzerland and organise the girl's trip back to there.